wattsworth/joule/docs/integration_testing.rst

 The E2E tests run joule just like a production system, therefore you must include module and stream configuration files in order for joule to recognize and run your module.
-It provides a type of "live" documentation.
-These file serve as a type of "live" documentation that others can use as a guide when setting up your module on other their system.
+These file provide a type of "live" documentation that others can use as a guide when setting up your module on other their system.

 The example_modules e2e test runs both the reader and filter module.
 The